Get a Happy Life — Find Your Balance

 ✓ Pros

-• Challenges the "happiness later" mindset effectively
+• Challenges the "fixed ability" mindset effectively

 • Applicable to both work and personal life